w3c/webappsec/admin/100_percent_https_roadmap.md

 Starting Assumptions
 ----------------------------------
 * Axiom 1: Users cannot meaningfully deal with nuanced security models.
 A resource is either secure or it is not.
-* Axiom 2: Secure means that the source of information is authenticated, and it has privacy and integrity guarantees in transit between the source and the user.
+* Axiom 2: Secure means that the source of information is authenticated and it has privacy and integrity guarantees in transit between the source and the user.
 * Axiom 3: (controversial?)
 We should not ask users to make exceptions or bypass security. (follows from Axiom 1)
 * Axiom 4: Applications must be able to require a security contract from user agents on behalf of users.

-e.g. if Facebook is going to send a security token somewhere on your behalf, we will never do so over an insecure channel or one that is only “optimistically” secure.
+e.g. 4 if Facebook is going to send a security token somewhere on your behalf, it wants to be sure it will never do so over an insecure channel or one that is only “optimistically” secure.

 The Invariants
 ----------------------------------